10/25/2019

 Chris Winfrey

-we expect to reap the benefits.
-One thing I'd add to that we've virtualized our entire call center and field operation service infrastructure but we still have visibility obviously into the legacy charter franchise areas and DMAs and so what you can see is that legacy charter metrics operating metrics whether it's calls per customer billing calls per customer retention calls per customer truck rolls per all remained significantly below legacy TWSC and Bright House despite legacy TWSC and Bright House having significant improvements.
-Part of that is because of the previous investments in the legacy charter infrastructure but part of that is legacy charter has continued to get better and better every year and quarter over quarter continues to make pretty significant improvements so it's a moving target which just means that when you make that upfront investment and service it's a virtuous cycle of continuing to get better and better and while we don't report or track the P&L of legacy charter because the service is virtualized if it had one our cost to serve there would have been continuing throughout the cycle to continue to go down dramatically on a per relationship basis.
-Do we expect the same for the rest of you know folks well
+Peter, one thing I'd add to that, we've virtualized our entire call center and field operation service infrastructure, but we still have visibility, obviously, into the legacy charter franchise areas and DMAs.
+And so what you can see is that legacy charter metrics, operating metrics, whether it's calls per customer, billing calls per customer, retention calls per customer, truck rolls per customer, all remained significantly below legacy TWC and Bright House, despite legacy TWC and Bright House having significant improvements.
+Part of that is because of the previous investments into legacy charter infrastructure, but part of that is legacy charter has continued to get better and better every year and quarter over quarter, continues to make pretty significant improvements, so it's a moving target, which just means that When you make that upfront investment in service, it's a virtuous cycle of continuing to get better and better.
+While we don't report or track the P&L of legacy charter because the service is virtualized, if it had one, our cost to serve there would have been continuing throughout the cycle to continue to go down dramatically on a per-relationship basis.
+Do we expect the same for the rest of what we're doing?

 speaker